 Recurve bows are typically shot with less force than crossbows, and the arrow is on the string when the bow is drawn.
 A recurve bow often has a more difficult draw, but such bows shoot more accurately and with less recoil.

 Unlike a longbow, recurve bows use strong, flexible limbs that can bend to impart tension on the bow's belly and make it possible to store more energy in a shorter period.

-So, when setting up a recurve bow, the knocking point is crucial to shoot accurately.
+So, The knocking point is crucial to shoot accurately.
 The knocking point is where two limbs of the bow meet.
 It dictates how far the arrow travels when it's released.

 Step 7: Installing the Arrow Quiver

-Finally, the bow quiver is installed at the end of the recurve bow set up.
+Finally, the bow quiver is installed at the end of the whole process.
 This eliminates any excess weight that may pull your arm back, causing you to lose accuracy.

 However, the quiver should be no more than 15 inches from the grip handle.
 To install the quiver, right-handed bow users should start with their left hand, and left-handed shooters should begin with their right hand.

 The arrow quiver is an often overlooked but ultimately crucial piece of equipment when it comes to bowhunting.
 Properly installing the quiver in the correct location on the bow will ensure that arrows can be drawn and replaced easily and efficiently.

 The arrow resting on the arrow shelf slides into the quiver as it is pulled back to the anchor point.
 The archer slowly releases their fingers from the string, allowing one last look at the target before adjusting.